PHP 7 for WordPress: even faster than before!

 PHP 7 is the latest version after PHP 5.6.
 Don’t ask us why they skipped PHP 6 (there are a lot of interesting theories about this topic floating around on the internet), but let’s assume it was to highlight the fact that it is a big upgrade.
 The branch of PHPNG (PHP Next Generation) was finally merged in PHP 7.
 PHPNG is the core of PHP and replaces Zend Engine 2 which was used in PHP 5.x.
 PHPNG has been tailored for more efficient memory use and performance, in short: faster load times.

 But the question is, how much faster is PHP 7 for WordPress websites?
 The answer is ‘a lot’.
 Many benchmarks have been performed on running PHP 7 for a vanilla WordPress site.
 The results show that PHP 7 is roughly 2-3 times faster than PHP 5.6 and in some cases even faster than HHVM (a popular alternative for PHP).

 WordPress 4.4 benchmark for the frontpage – Source: http://www.jeffgeerling.com

-Mainly for performance reasons ofcourse.
-Small sidenote: PHP 7 is faster in handling PHP code, a cached page in Varnish will keep the same loadtimes as before.
+Mainly for performance reasons of course.
+Small sidenote: PHP 7 is faster in handling PHP code, a cached page in Varnish will keep the same load times as before.
 The same goes for pages or objects stored in memcached or on disk.
-The improved performance will have the biggest impact for uncached pages such as pages in your wp-admin or when page caching is not possible due to use of sessions.
+The improved performance will have the biggest impact on uncached pages such as pages in your wp-admin or when page caching is not possible due to the use of sessions.

 What are the risks?

-We advise to test your websites on PHP 7 in, for example, a Vagrant box running PHP 7 before switching on PHP 7 for your production websites.
+We advise testing your websites on PHP 7 in, for example, a Vagrant box running PHP 7 before switching on PHP 7 for your production websites.

 How can I use PHP 7 for WordPress?